robert-mccarthy-ca/modern-druid/README.md

 1.  **A Soil Coral Reef:** Biochar's incredibly high surface area and complex pore structure provide a vast habitat for beneficial soil microbes and fungi, boosting the soil's living ecosystem.
 2.  **Nutrient & Water Retention:** The porous structure acts like a sponge, retaining nutrients and water that would otherwise leach away, reducing fertilizer needs and increasing drought resilience.
 Biochar can hold up to **5 times its weight in water**.
 3.  **Pollution Reduction:** By retaining nutrients in the root zone, biochar prevents fertilizer runoff into waterways, combating algal blooms and water pollution.
-4.  **A Circular Economy On-Site:** The model transforms waste biomass (coppiced wood) into a high-value product, closing the nutrient loop and eliminating waste.
+4.  **A Circular Economy On-Site:** The model transforms purpose grown biomass (coppiced and pollarded wood) into a high-value product, closing the nutrient loop and eliminating waste.
 5.  **Accelerated Soil Carbon Sequestration:** Studies indicate that soils amended with biochar can sequester *additional* organic carbon at an accelerated rate, creating a positive feedback loop for carbon drawdown.
+It boosts both plant and soil growth when applied correctly.

 #### **From Carbon to Revenue: The Biochar Value Streams**